Connect with us

 “This is what is important to me, and I want all these friends to know that I’m not going to quit and that somehow, some way, there will be good days again.”

-But just as he was closing the book on his baseball career, he received a message that seemed heaven-sent.
+But just as he was closing the book on his baseball career, he received a message that seemed like it was sent from heaven.

 And just like that, the comeback was on.